CurtisMorice/employee_salary_conversion_Reactjs/README.md

 Things you should do:
-1. Make a reducer to handle the state of the employee list
-2. `Connect` the components that need to communicate with redux, both dispatch and mapStateToProps
-3. Dispatch actions that trigger reducer functions
-4. Use the payload to alter state
+[X] 1.
+Make a reducer to handle the state of the employee list [X] 2. `Connect` the components that need to communicate with redux, both dispatch and mapStateToProps [] 3.
+Dispatch actions that trigger reducer functions [] 4.
+Use the payload to alter state

 ## Hard Mode
 1. Use `react-router-dom` to pull the form onto its own view.
 Submitting will still update the list found on the other view.